EdoardoBrescia/25-26/LAB_RIP_II_OSPF/LAB_OSPF_II.md

 This lab uses the OSPF multi-area lab topology from Kathara with FRRouting (FRR).
 You will configure multi-area OSPF, observe area-specific LSDBs, ABR summary LSAs, inter-area paths via the backbone, path types (intra/inter-area), and stub area default routes.

 Answer preparation questions before the lab and perform hands-on experiments during the session.
-Note: it is not mandatory to produce a report, but highly recommended to make the most of this lab.
+Note: It is not mandatory to produce a report, but highly recommended to make the most of this lab.

 ## Preparation
-Review OSPF multi-area concepts: areas (backbone 0.0.0.0, stub), ABRs, ASBRs, path types (intra-area, inter-area, E1/E2 external), summary LSAs.
+Review OSPF multi-area concepts: areas (backbone, stub), ABRs, ASBRs, path types (intra-area, inter-area, E1/E2 external), summary LSAs.

 **Question 0:** What is an ABR?
 How do routers in stub areas learn external routes?